pnlinden/id/aas/2/0/README.md

  [http://admin-shell.io/aas/2/0/Property](http://admin-shell.io/aas/2/0/Property) The Property class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 2.0'.

+## Property/propertyCategory
+ The following categories are defined for properties and multi-language properties: aas:CONSTANT, aas:PARAMETER, and aas:VARIABLE.

+ [http://admin-shell.io/aas/2/0/Property/propertyCategory](http://admin-shell.io/aas/2/0/Property/propertyCategory) The attribute propertyCategory of the Property class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

 ## Property/propertyValueId
  Reference to the global unqiue id of a coded value.

  [http://admin-shell.io/aas/2/0/Property/propertyValueId](http://admin-shell.io/aas/2/0/Property/propertyValueId) The attribute propertyValueId of the Property class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

+## Property/value
+ The value, for example an IRDI if the idType=IRDI, a literal, or anything else.

+ [http://admin-shell.io/aas/2/0/Property/value](http://admin-shell.io/aas/2/0/Property/value) The attribute value of the Property class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

 ## Qualifiable
  Additional qualification of a qualifiable element.